 The Mediterranean Basin is particularly exposed to biological invasions through shipping from maritime traffic and the high number of harbors constitute large areas for the extension of several non-indigenous species (Izquierdo-Muñoz et al. 2009).
-The species Pseudonereis anomala (Gravier 1900) (Polychaeta, Nereididae) first recorded in Alexandria (Egypt) by (Fauvel 1937), was recorded in several harbor areas in the Mediterranean within the period (2003 and 2005) (Kambouroglou and Nicolaidou 2006), indicating shipping transfer of benthic species (read more on biological pollutants in Section 2.3.4, on non-indigenous species in Section 2.5, and on future risks associated with non-indigenous species in Section 6.12).
+The species Pseudonereis anomala (Gravier 1900) (Polychaeta, Nereididae) first recorded in Alexandria (Egypt) by (Fauvel 1937), was recorded in several harbor areas in the Mediterranean within the period (2003 and 2005) (Kambouroglou and Nicolaidou 2006), indicating shipping transfer of benthic species (read more on biological pollutants in Section 2.3.4, on non-indigenous species in Section 6.12).